 DMP is akin to a data warehouse, a platform for storing and analyzing campaign and audience data.
 It provides one point access to marketers to source and manage data such as cookies and identifiers for data segmentation.
 The information is used for creating focused campaigns based on segmentation.
 Some of the big players in the market are Adobe AudienceManager and Oracle DMP.

 Who’s fit for the job role: DMP Consultant

 Skills Required: It’s a job that spans all industry verticals, hence a deep vertical industry experience is a plus.
 Knowledge of digital marketing and Google analytics suite is a plus.
-This is a customer facing role that requires identifying new business opportunities.
-Knowledge of internet and online advertising, including using data for targeting and measurement is a must have.
+This is a customer-facing role that requires identifying new business opportunities.
+Knowledge of the internet and online advertising, including using data for targeting and measurement is a must have.

 - making reports using data analytics tool

 4) Market Research Analysis: